Floating brings deep relaxation and stress reliefRelaxation is essential to our physical and mental health. When you relax, you can enjoy life.

 But perhaps just as importantly, it simply isn’t much fun feeling stressed.

-Floatation is the ultimate in relaxation.
+Floatation is the ultimate in relaxation and stress relief.
 You float effortlessly in warm salty water, a bit like the Dead sea.
 It gives a feeling of weightlessness.
 The distractions of sound and light are minimised.
-Your muscles relax, and your mind can finally switch off.
+Above all, your muscles relax, and your mind can finally switch off.
 This is a place you can truly rest, a time which is yours alone.

-The floatation environment activates the parasympathetic response – a physiological reaction of deep relaxation.
-The parasympathetic response is as striking as that of flight-or-fight, but with the opposite effects.
+The floatation environment activates the parasympathetic response – in other words, a physiological reaction of deep relaxation.
+The parasympathetic response is as striking as that of flight-or-fight, rather with the opposite effects.
 Muscle tensions dissolve.
 The heart rate and breathing slow.
 Levels of cortisol and adrenalin drop off.
 Circulation improves throughout the body.
 Blood pressure decreases.
 Stress melts away.

-The effect has been shown to persist for days after floating.
+The effect of stress relief has been shown to persist for days after floating.

 Even more significantly, regular floating has cumulative benefits.